 All massage treatments are designed to suit the needs and requirements of you, an individual.
 Each person is unique and the treatment reflects this.

-If it is your first appointment, you will have received a short consultation by phone or online first to discuss your treatment needs.
-Each massage has the unhurried hands-on time advertised, no shortcuts or rushing you out of the door!
+If it is your first appointment, you will have received a consultation form prior to your appointment .
+We will discuss your treatment needs before your session begins so please allow up to an extra 10 minutes or so on top of your first treatment time to allow for this.
+The massage has the unhurried hands-on time advertised, no shortcuts or rushing you out of the door!

 Choose on the day whether you would like a treatment to purely relax, have time and space to unwind, or maybe you need some deep tissue clinical massage methods to address areas of pain or restricted movement.

 A combination of advanced massage techniques are often used.
 Deep tissue massage, along with myofascial release and trigger point therapy is a nice combination to address a wide variety of issues, combined with stretching and any postural advice where appropriate.
 The right combination of massage techniques will aim to lengthen and derestrict any affected muscles and thus increase the range of movement and flexibility.

 Advice for homecare and self treatment is always offered, including stretches for the affected muscles, exercises for muscle strengthening, self-treating massage techniques and postural advice to avoid future pain.
 This will all greatly help the recovery time, teach you to ease any pain you have yourself and increase your flexibility.